wacncontent/techcontent/articles/test-new-anchor.md

 Once you have the AccessPolicy and Locator set, the actual file is uploaded to an Azure Blob Storage container using the Azure Storage REST APIs.
 You can either upload in page or block blobs.

->[AZURE.NOTE] You must add the file name for the file you want to upload to the Locator **Path** value received in the previous section.
+>[!NOTE] You must add the file name for the file you want to upload to the Locator **Path** value received in the previous section.
 For example, https://storagetestaccount001.blob.core.windows.net/asset-e7b02da4-5a69-40e7-a8db-e8f4f697aac0/BigBuckBunny.mp4? . . .

 For more information on working with Azure storage blobs, see [Blob Service REST API](https://msdn.microsoft.com/zh-CN/library/azure/dd135733.aspx).

 ### Update the AssetFile